View governance details about the data stored in your organization with BlueXP classification

 -

-In the Goverance dashboard > Policies tile, select the name of a policy in the to display the results in the Investigation page.
+In the Governance dashboard, locate the Saved Searches tile.
+Select the name of a saved search to display the results in the Investigation page.

 -

-Select View All to view the list of all available policies.
+Select View All to view the list of all available saved searches.

 Create the Data Discovery Assessment Report